Note

 Comparing sensor management methods using metrics

 The performance of the two sensor management methods explored in this tutorial can be assessed using metrics available from the Stone Soup framework.
-The metrics used to assess the performance of the different methods are the OPSA metric [2], SIAP metrics [3] and an uncertainty metric.
-Demonstration of the OSPA and SIAP metrics can be found in the Metrics Example.
+The metrics used to assess the performance of the different methods are the OSPA metric [2], SIAP metrics [3] and an uncertainty metric.
+Demonstrations of the OSPA and SIAP metrics can be found in the Metrics Example.

 The uncertainty metric computes the covariance matrices of all target states at each time step and calculates the sum of their norms.
 This gives a measure of the total uncertainty across all tracks at each time step.